 Lacy is my little rescue horse.
 She’s an off-track thoroughbred with a new life as an event pony.
 I’ve owned Lacy for about three years and it’s been a slow restart.
 She was my first OTTB retraining project, purchased while I was in college and while Nautica was recovering from his sacrum fracture.
 I had to learn a lot on my own, paying all of my dues in “basics 101” and then some.
 I would find out later that Lacy is a very sensitive mare and that she comes with a little baggage from her previous lifestyle.
 I also found out that Lacy is fairly athletic and talented with an aptitude for jumping.
 After making all of our various first-thoroughbred mistakes and finishing up my final two years of school, we finally settled down and got under a trainer.
 Thank goodness!
 We desperately needed some direction.

 Having only been to schooling shows, and never a full three-phase, I had no idea what to expect.
 I entered Lacy in the one-day starter test to play it safe.
 After a rather shaky flat school around the property that Friday evening we were a little apprehensive.
-Lacy was inverted, spooky and swapping leads when cantering.
-This is a long time habit of hers and a weakness she reverts to when nervous or tense.
-I believe it stems from her preference of being ridden up off her back.
-To top it all off I had also realized upon arrival that I forgot half of my show wardrobe, tack and equipment at home.
+Lacy was reverting back to her old habits of bracing and inverting.
+To top it all off I had also realized upon arrival that I forgot half of my show wardrobe, tack, and equipment at home.
 Thanks to an awesome group of barn friends and coach Debi I was for the most part show-ready come Saturday morning.

 Cross country was a blast.
-It was our second time on a cross country course ever and, obviously, our first time seeing River Glen’s fences.
-All I can say is Lacy was awesome.
-No spooks, no run outs, in pouring rain… Nothing phased her.
+It was our second time on a cross country course ever and, obviously, our first time ever seeing River Glen’s fences.
+Lacy was awesome.
+No spooks, no run-outs, in pouring rain… Nothing phased her.
 River Glen’s starter test’s maximum jump height of 2’3 may not be impressive in photos but when you’re on what could still be considered a green horse they become a little more intimidating.
 We finished well under time and I’m thankful that starter didn’t count speed faults.
 According to our watch, we kept a blistering 400 mpm.
 We will be watching our speed more closely for our move up to beginner novice.
 But in all honesty, 300 would feel like crawling to us!
-Unfortunately, our chance for XC pictures were a bust due to the rain.
+Unfortunately, our chance for XC pictures was a bust due to the rain.

 We finished on our dressage with a 38.8, earning a 5th place in a competitive class of 12 and working our way up from our initial dressage placing of 8th.
 I couldn’t be more proud of my little project horse.
-She is an honest, talented and FUN mare and I couldn’t ask for more from our first mini event.
+She is an honest, talented and FUN mare, and I couldn’t ask for more from our first “real” mini-event.